- Search The Registry

 - My Account

-*Angola, Florida is celebrated on this date c1812.
-This was a Black community of up to 750 maroons that existed in Florida from 1812 until Florida became a U.S. territory in 1821, at which point it was destroyed.
+*Angola, Florida, is celebrated on this date, c1812.
+This Black community of up to 750 maroons in Florida from 1812 until Florida became a U.S. territory in 1821 when it was destroyed.

 Fort Mose was the first and smallest autonomous Black community, but it was abandoned in 1763 after the Spanish cessation of Florida in the aftermath of the Seven Years' War.
-Fort Mose was heavily influenced by neighboring St. Augustine.
-The second community was at Prospect Bluff (Fort Gadsden) on the Apalachicola River, but it was destroyed by forces under the command of General Andrew Jackson in 1816.
-Angola, farthest from the border of Georgia, was the last of the Black settlements to survive.
+Neighboring St. Augustine heavily influenced Fort Mose.
+The second community was at Prospect Bluff (Fort Gadsden) on the Apalachicola River, but forces destroyed it under the command of General Andrew Jackson in 1816.
+Angola, farthest from the border of Georgia, was the last Black settlement to survive.
 According to historian Canter Brown, Jr., "Most maroon settlements were tiny because people needed to escape detection.
-Angola's 600 to 750 people was an incredible population back then and shows that these were capable people."
+Angola's 600 to 750 people was an incredible population back then, showing that these were capable people."
 He described it as "one of the most significant historical sites in Florida and perhaps the U.S."

-The result of the raid was "terror" all over Florida and all the blacks who could left for the Bahamas.
-In July 2018 the first Back to Angola Festival was held at the Manatee Mineral Springs Park.
+The raid resulted in "terror" all over Florida and all the blacks who could leave for the Bahamas.
+In July 2018, the first Back to Angola Festival was held at the Manatee Mineral Springs Park.
 Descendants of those who had escaped to the Bahamas attended.